yaikobzeray/dev-journal/activity_log.md

 Built a Flutter custom widget for animated loading skeletons.
 Reusable across the whole app.

 *Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*

+## [FASTAPI] Thursday, 02 May 2024 — Entry 4

+Built a FastAPI endpoint with Pydantic v2 schema validation.
+The automatic OpenAPI docs at /docs are incredibly useful.

+*Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*